-Pompe disease is an inherited condition that affects many different parts of the body.
-It is considered a lysosomal storage disorder because people with Pompe disease have lysosomes (the recycling center of each cell) that cannot break down certain types of complex sugars.
+Pompe is an inherited condition that affects many different parts of the body.
+It is considered a lysosomal storage disorder because people with Pompe have lysosomes (the recycling center of each cell) that cannot break down certain types of complex sugars.
 This causes undigested sugar molecules and other harmful substances to build up in cells throughout the body, resulting in a variety of symptoms.

 Lysosomal Storage Disorders

-Pompe disease is estimated to affect one in every 40,000 newborn babies in the United States.
+Pompe is estimated to affect one in every 40,000 newborn babies in the United States.
 Worldwide, the incidence of this condition varies depending on ethnicity and geographic region.

 Also known as